dotnet/android/Documentation/guides/BuildProcess.md

 -   **AndroidApkSigningAlgorithm** &ndash; A string value which specifies the signing algorithm to use with `jarsigner -sigalg`.

-    The default value is `md5withRSA` for APKs and `SHA256withRSA` for App Bundles.
+    The default value is `SHA256withRSA`, which was `md5withRSA` in previous versions of Xamarin.Android.

     Added in Xamarin.Android 8.2.